KryptoCrash/Warrior/README.md

 # Warrior
-The Warrior core is what the McWars Network is runned on.
-It holds all the essential stuff that is needed for the McWars network and some
+This is for the McWars Network.
+It handles all the basics of the network.
+Without it, McWars would not function properly.
-Other stuff.